 History

 Chillerton Down did not form part of the main Post Office microwave network but features on the 1959 Network map as an "existing" site linked to Southampton.
 This was to provide a feed for the Southern Television transmitter which entered service in August 1958.
-The "network" programme was sent from London (Museum) to Rowridge, via Golden Pot, as for the earlier BBC television link, and from there by cable to Chillerton Down.
-A 2 GHz link to the main exchange at Southampton and further cabling completed the link to the "Plaza" studios where local programming and advertisments were added before sending the desired output back to the transmitter.
-(When Southern's other main transmitter at Dover entered service in 1960 the programme feed continued via cable to Rowridge and then the SHF link back to London.)
+The "network" programme was sent from London (Museum) to Rowridge, via Golden Pot, as for the earlier BBC television link.
+The "vision circuit" continued via cable to Chillerton Down and via 2 GHz link to the main exchange at Southampton.
+Further cabling completed the link to the "Plaza" studios where local programming and advertisments were added and the studio output sent back to the transmitter.

 Work on this system started by Post Office Telecoms using "stock" equipment at the end of 1980 and it was commissioned at the end of 1981.
 It had both space and frequency diversity systems built in to make it more robust.
 It was a 960 channel system that used diversity switching since it was over a considerable distance.
 The quality of the link was indifferent since it was subject to the vagaries of the weather and was likely to be unusable altogether at spring tides since it was barely line-of-sight.
 However, it carried analogue circuits and thus was able to sustain a level of service albeit of poor quality.